ManageEngine Key Manager Plus - Release Notes

 - Earlier, there were display issues with SSH home directory settings.
 This has now been fixed.

 - Earlier, there were issues while adding .der encoded certificates using Add certificate option.
-This has now been fixed.
+This has now

 Key Manager Plus Release 5.0 (Feb 2017)